 Deployment Diagram:

-.The Figure 4.6 shows the deployment diagram of the systemThis is a UML diagram type that shows the execution architecture of a system, including nodes as user and final goal and the middleware system connecting them.
+The Figure 4.6 shows the deployment diagram of the system.This is a UML diagram type that shows the execution architecture of a system, including nodes as user and final goal and the middleware system connecting them.
 This diagram is typically used to visualize the physical hardware and software of a system.
 A line indicates the communication between the nodes and the middleware.

 4.6 Deployment Diagram